42xel/BAPL2/README.md

 ### Sequences

-A program in FeAsKo is merely a sequence of expressions to be evaluated.
+A program in deFAKto is merely a sequence of expressions to be evaluated.
 The program runs from the beginning of the file (no special entry point such as a `main` function).

 Expressions are simply separated by spaces, but can also, optionally, be separated by a semicolon at the end of a line.